jimklo/AMPS-Chrome/README.md

 limitations under the License.

-This project has been funded at least or in part with Federal funds from the U.S. Department of Education under Contract Number ED-04-CO-0040/0010.
-The content of this publication does not necessarily reflect the views or policies of the U.S. Department of Education nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.
+This project has been funded in part with federal funds from the U.S. Department of Education under Contract Number ED-04-CO-0040/0010.
+The content of this publication does not necessarily reflect the views or policies of the U.S. Department of Education, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.